-See paragraph 75 and footnote 22 above on the difference between exemption and zero-rating for VAT purposes, and the respective drawbacks and risks involved.
+See paragraph 75 and footnote 24 above on the difference between exemption and zero-rating for VAT purposes, and the respective drawbacks and risks involved.

-Chapter 1 on Travellers of Specific Annex J to the Revised Kyoto Convention; specific Annex B.6 of the Istanbul Convention also concerns travellers' personal effects, and Chapter 3 on Relief from Import Duties and Taxes of Specific Annex B to the Revised Kyoto Convention.
-With respect to household goods, the Guidelines to Chapter 3 of Specific Annex J state that there "is presently no standard set of conditions among WCO Members for granting relief", this being an area for further harmonization.
+41 Chapter 1 on Travellers of Specific Annex J to the Revised Kyoto Convention (see footnote 11).
+Specific Annex B.6 of the Istanbul Convention (see footnote 12) also concerns travellers' personal effects, as does Chapter 3 on Relief from Import Duties and Taxes of Specific Annex B to the Revised Kyoto Convention.